ghi-electronics/Documentation/software/tinyclr/tutorials/azure.md

     }
 ```

-This example requires iotHubName, deviceId, which are available only when you register an Azure account.
+This example requires iotHubName and deviceId, which are available only when you open an Azure account.

-For "password", this is a string connection, it starts with "SharedAccessSignature sr=...".
+Replace "password" with a string that starts with "SharedAccessSignature sr=...".

-To generate a "password" string, visit https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string
+To generate a password string, visit https://docs.microsoft.com/en-us/azure/storage/common/storage-configure-connection-string

 More detail about Microsoft Azure, please visit: https://azure.microsoft.com/en-us/